abhinvag/Java-Project/README.md

 # Java-Project

-This is bank interface created using Java in the backend, netbeans (Swing) in the frontend and SQL for database.
+This is bank interface which, I along with my 3 friends created using Java in the backend, netbeans in the frontend, and we used SQL for database management.